How to Design Websites for a Local Audience

 - What local venues, events and attractions are popular?
 Aligning with treasured community staples can increase local trust.

 - What products and services dominate the local market?
-Identify direct competitors as well as gaps to fill.
+Identify both direct competitors and gaps to fill.

 - What makes your city unique?
 Is it known for specific sports, art, or industry?
 Build on your region’s identity.